jju/tome/world.md

 ## History

+The current year in the Imperial Calendar is [IC4996](IC4996.md).

 * The Last Ten Years
 * The Last Fifty Years
+* The Last Hundred Years
 * The Last Five Hundred Years
 * The Last Thousand Years
+* The Last Five Thousand Years
 * Before That